 To maintain low distortion through the cascaded VGAs and filter of the ADRF6518, consider the distortion limits of each stage.
 The first VGA has higher signal handling capability and bandwidth than VGA2 and VGA3, because it must cope with out-of-band signals that can be larger than the in-band signals.

 In the filter mode, these out-of-band signals are filtered before reaching VGA2 and VGA3.
 It is important to understand the signals presented to the ADRF6518 and to match these signals with the input and output characteristics of the part.
-It is useful to partition the ADRF651 into the front end, composed of VGA1 and the filter, and the back end, composed of VGA2 and VGA3 and the output buffers.
+It is useful to partition the ADRF6518 into the front end, composed of VGA1 and the filter, and the back end, composed of VGA2 and VGA3 and the output buffers.

-VGA1 can handle a maximum analog attenuation setting of 5 V p-p without experiencing appreciable distortion at the input.
+VGA1 can handle a 5 V p-p signal at a maximum analog attenuation setting, without experiencing appreciable distortion at the input.
 In most applications, VGA1 gain should be adjusted such that the maximum signal presented at the filter inputs (or VGA2 input in filter bypass mode) is <1.5 V p-p.
 At this level, the front end does not limit the distortion performance.
 The peak detector output, VPK, can be used as an indicator of the signal level present at this critical interface.
-Choose the second and third VGA gains such that their output level does not exceed 1 V p-p.
-The output buffer gain should be set to 3 dB if the desired output is <1.4 V p-p and 9 dB for a desired output of >1.4 V p-p.
+Choose the second and third VGA gains such that their output levels do not exceed 1 V p-p.
+If the output signal level is expected to exceed 1.5 V p-p, it is recommended to set the postamplifier gain to 9 dB.

-For these signal level considerations, the out-of-band signal, if larger than the desired in-band signal, should be addressed.
-In filter active mode, such an out-of-band signal only affects the VGA1 operation, because it is filtered out by the filter and does not affect the following stages.
+For these signal level considerations, it is recommended that the out-of-band signal, if larger than the desired in-band signal, be addressed.
+In filter mode, such an out-of-band signal only affects the VGA1 operation, because it is filtered out by the filter and does not affect the following stages.
 In this case, a high VGA2 and VGA3 gain may be needed to raise the small desired signal to a higher level at the output.
-In the filter bypass mode, such outof-band signals may need to be filtered prior to the ADRF6518.
+In the filter bypass mode, such out-of-band signals may need to be filtered prior to the ADRF6518.